medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/4-oracle-registration.md

 # Oracle Registration

+This document is an instruction to register an oracle to Panacea

 ## Get Trusted Block Information

-To request oracle registration to Panacea, trusted block information(height and hash), which will be used for light client, is required and need to be verified by other registered oracle.
+To request oracle registration to Panacea, trusted block information (height and hash), which will be used for [light client](), is required and need to be verified by other registered oracle.

 You can get trusted block information by:
 ```bash